 Meanwhile, the Sudanese forces have been blamed for a rising death toll amid the increasing number of protesters’ arrest.

 In early April, the interior ministry said 39 people, including three security personnel, had died since protests began last year.
+A spokeswoman for SPA put the death toll at nearly 70.

 Special emergency courts established to prosecute people arrested for participating in demonstrations saw hundreds of protesters placed on trial after al-Bashir imposed state of emergency.